Credit: Chris R. from Yelp, 2020

 Opened December 5, 2020, during the COVID-19 pandemic, and among closures of LGBTQ+ bars throughout Los Angeles.
-Co-owned by Deysi Serrano, Luis Octavio, and Donaji Esparza, Noa Noa Place intends to provide food, drinks, drag performances, and dancing to the Queer Latinx community.
+Co-owned by Deysi Serrano, Luis Octavio, and Donaji Esparza, Noa Noa Place provided food, drinks, drag performances, and dancing to the Queer Latinx community.

 "El Noa Noa" was a hit song written by the late singer-songwriter Juan Gabriel that immortalized the bar and dance hall of the same name where his career began in Juarez Chihuahua, Mexico.
 Co-owner Luis Octavio said of Noa Noa, "'Where everything is going to be different,' just as what the song that inspired us to do this mentions - and it's going to be a Queer Latinx bar-pizzeria place."